piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/azure-sql-update-selection-screen.md

 Unfortunately, the downside is the lost of this functionality.
 Until we can figure something out or Microsoft enables other modes, there is nothing we can do.

-For more information on the topic here is a link from Microsoft [SqlAuthenticationMethod Enum](https://docs.microsoft.com/en-us/dotnet/api/microsoft.data.sqlclient.sqlauthenticationmethod?view=sqlclient-dotnet-standard-4.1)
+For more information on this topic, see Microsoft's [SqlAuthenticationMethod Enum](https://docs.microsoft.com/en-us/dotnet/api/microsoft.data.sqlclient.sqlauthenticationmethod?view=sqlclient-dotnet-standard-4.1).